gnordhielm/react-native-quickstart/readme-tutorial.md

-## Converting React to React Native
+## Converting React to a React Native app

 With React being the key feature and the core principles coming from the React library, let’s take a look at what we need to transform a minimal React “Hello World” application into a React Native one.